 Urban trees provide a range of beneficial services which are of particular importance in the urban environment.
 Treeconomics can conduct and provide sample plot surveys of large urban areas, from the scale of a London borough to the entire city.

 Prices vary, as Treeconomics can provide as little or as much assistance as required, depending on your in-house expertise and the involvement of other stakeholders.

 Treeconomics is passionate about helping towns and cities to achieve the best possible results from their green infrastructure, for the people who live and work there.

-Commission us to write your Tree Planting Strategy, and we will use a variety of data, including GIS, to identify hotspots for potential new tree planting.
+Commission us to write your Tree Planting Strategy, and we will use a variety of data, analysed within GIS, to identify hotspots for potential new tree planting.
 Hotspots are typically areas with low tree canopy cover, and high social deprivation.
 However, areas with high levels of pollution or with an increased risk of flooding can also be considered, depending on local circumstances.
 We will work with you to generate a map, showing those areas most desirable for planting, based on your own criteria.

 Planting trees here will provide the most benefits for your community.
 These can include: air pollution removal, carbon sequestration, improved social wellbeing, diversion of flooding from roads, improved biodiversity, and more…

-We will calculate the potential plantable space within your town, city or neighbourhood, and offer recommendations to help you ensure that your resources are focused on the areas where they are most needed.
+We will calculate the potential and actual plantable space within your town, city or neighbourhood, and offer recommendations to help you ensure that your resources are focused on the areas where they are most needed.